IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 The player detector was also a buggy block, like the energy detector.
 But it was not too buggy.
 We had bugs that the block uses completely wrong coordinates or the range was broken.

+0.7r
+Added more functions to the player detector.
+One to define the range in every 3 axes, one to define 2 positions.

 0.4.2b
 Added a max range config value.